CumulusNetworks/docs/content/cumulus-netq-32/Manage-Configuration/Manage-Events-and-Notifications/Monitor-System-Events.md

 weight: 790
 toc: 4
 ---
 NetQ offers multiple ways to view your event status.
 The NetQ UI provides a graphical and tabular view and the NetQ CLI provides a tabular view of system and threshold-based (TCA) events.
 System events include events associated with network protocols and services operation, hardware and software status, and system services.
 TCA events include events associated with digital optics, ACL and forwarding resources, interface statistics, resource utilization, and sensors.
 You can view all events across the entire network or all events on a device.
-For each of these, you can filter your view of events based on event type, severity, and time frame.
+For each of these, you can filter your view of events based on event type, severity, and timeframe.

 Refer to {{<link title="Configure Notifications" text="Configure Notifications">}} for information about configuring and managing these events.